 You can tag a play using controller's keypad or the Tag... button at the bottom of the Plays list.
-When you tag a play, it's name will appear, as you can see in figure 8.12.
+When you tag a play, it's name will appear, as you can see in figure 4.12 on the facing page.
 Any time you select a tag that is marked as key, you'll see a yellow box around the play.
 This makes it easier for you to pick out.
 You can manually mark a play as key by clicking the No button in the KP column in the Plays list or by pressing the "F9" key.